All Products

 Document Center

-Container Service for Kubernetes:Use ack-ram-authenticator for webhook authentication of ACK managed cluster API Server
+Container Service for Kubernetes:Use ack-ram-authenticator to enable Webhook Authentication for the API Server of an ACK managed cluster

 Prerequisites

-An ACK managed cluster is created.
-The cluster version must be 1.24.6-aliyun.1 or later.
+You have an ACK managed cluster running version 1.24.6-aliyun.1 or later.
 For more information, see Create an ACK managed cluster.

-1. When you use a tool such as kubectl to send an authentication request to the API Server, the exec command plugin in the KubeConfig file runs the ack-ram-tool client.
-The client generates a signed Security Token Service (STS) request URL.
+1. When you use a tool like kubectl to send an authentication request to the API Server, the exec command plugin in the kubeconfig file runs the ack-ram-tool client to generate a signed Security Token Service (STS) request URL.

-3. The component uses the received token URL to authenticate the request against the Alibaba Cloud RAM GetCallerIdentity API.
-If authentication is successful, the ack-ram-authenticator component searches for a mapping between the RAM identity returned by the API and the user-configured identity in the specified RAMIdentityMapping custom resource (CR).
+3. The add-on uses the token URL to call the GetCallerIdentity operation of Alibaba Cloud RAM for authentication.
+If the authentication is successful, ack-ram-authenticator searches the RAMIdentityMapping CR for a mapping that matches the RAM identity returned by the API call.

 4. The API Server performs native RBAC authorization on the mapped user and group identities and returns the authorization result.

-• In role-based SSO scenarios, the API Server audit log contains identity information from the enterprise Identity Provider (IDP).
-This enables effective auditing of the behavior of different IDP users who assume the same role.
+• In SSO role integration scenarios, API Server audit logs include identity information from the enterprise identity provider (IdP).
+This enables effective auditing of actions performed by different IdP users who assume the same role.

-• When an employee leaves the company and their RAM user or RAM role is deleted, their RBAC permissions in the cluster are automatically revoked.
+• When an employee leaves and their RAM user or role is deleted, their cluster RBAC permissions are automatically revoked.

-To enable RAM webhook authentication, install the ack-ram-authenticator server-side authentication plugin.
-This plugin interacts with the cluster's API Server for authentication.
-Perform the following steps to install the ack-ram-authenticator component.
+To enable RAM Webhook Authentication, you must install the ack-ram-authenticator server-side authentication plugin, which interacts with the cluster API Server for authentication.
+Install the ack-ram-authenticator add-on as follows:

-3. On the Component Management page, click the Security tab and find the ack-ram-authenticator component.
-Click Install in the bottom-right corner of the card.
-In the Parameter Settings dialog box that appears, select the EnableNonBootstrapMapping configuration item, and then click Confirm.
+3. On the Add-ons page, click the Security tab, find the ack-ram-authenticator add-on, and click Install.
+In the Parameter Settings dialog box that appears, select EnableNonBootstrapMapping, and then click OK.

 Step 2: Install the ack-ram-tool client

-The ack-ram-tool client automatically generates a kubeconfig access credential for a specific cluster on your local machine.
+The ack-ram-tool client simplifies generating a local kubeconfig access credential for a specific cluster.

-1. Download the ack-ram-tool client for the architecture of your environment.
+1. Download the ack-ram-tool client for your environment's architecture.

-2. Run the following command to grant execute permissions to the client program.
+2. Run the following command to make the client executable:

 chmod +x ./ack-ram-tool

-3. Run the following command to copy the ack-ram-tool file to a directory specified in the system's PATH.
+3. Run the following command to copy the ack-ram-tool file to a directory in your system's PATH:

 mkdir -p $HOME/bin && cp ./ack-ram-tool $HOME/bin/ack-ram-tool && export PATH=$HOME/bin:$PATH